transducer/zenroom-cljs-demo/blogpost.md

 ## 🔥 Production build

 To create a minified release build (a single `app.js`) that has stripped out all development related code and has run the code through the [Google Closure Compiler](https://developers.google.com/closure/compiler) use `shadow-cljs release app`.
-Compiled frontend code will be available in `resources/public` and can be deployed as a static website using your webserver of choice.
+Compiled frontend code will be available in `resources/public` and can be deployed as a static website using your web server of choice.

 ## ☕ Conclusion

-With the right configuration we can run Zenroom from ClojureScript tooling thanks to the Zenroom npm package with JavaScript bindings.
+With the right configuration we can embed the Zenroom VM in ClojureScript tooling thanks to the Zenroom npm package with JavaScript bindings.

 The source code of the full example is available at [https://www.github.com/transducer/zenroom-cljs-demo](https://www.github.com/transducer/zenroom-cljs-demo).